pypy/pypy.org/posts/2022/07/toy-optimizer.rst

 block.
 In a JIT context it's also quite important that the optimizer itself runs quickly.

 Various other optimizations are possible in this model.
-I plan to write a follow-up post that show how to implement what is arguably PyPy's `most important optimization`_.
+There is a `follow-up post`_ that show how to implement what is arguably PyPy's `most important optimization`_.

+.. _`follow-up post`: /posts/2022/10/toy-optimizer-allocation-removal.html
 .. _`most important optimization`: https://www.pypy.org/posts/2010/09/escape-analysis-in-pypys-jit-1780048403046080197.html